 (payable when you submit your application)

-To attain an MSc in Smart Manufacturing, candidates must complete ten courses or eight courses and one dissertation
+To attain an MSc in Smart Manufacturing, candidates must complete ten courses, or eight courses and dissertation.

 Fees are subject to annual revision